top of page

 NOTE: The best practice is to always precisely weigh your whole-bean coffee, then fresh grind the exact amount of coffee you plan on brewing within 15 minutes of grinding.

-food-grade plastic and will last for many years.
+The type I use is made of durable food-grade plastic and will last for many years.
 I suggest hand washing only.
 It will make 1-3, 6-ounce cups of coffee leaving enough room for any mixing.

 It's best to pre-rinse any pour-over type paper filter to rinse away any residual paper flavors that may affect the final taste of your coffee.